tomiristapen/assignment3_part2/README.md

 - Scripts to deploy and verify contracts.
 - Testing suite for validating contract functionality.
 - Includes pre-configured caching and artifact directories.
 ---

-# Setup Instructions

-Follow these steps to set up the project:

 ### Prerequisites
 Ensure you have the following installed:
 1. **Node.js** (version 14.x or later)